 She has a degree in Ancient History, and in her spare time works on community theatre projects in South London, including a production of the Iliad which combines her two great loves – immersive theatre and the ancient world.

-Bruce joined Dramatic Resources in 2018 as the Administrative and Marketing Officer, taking care of digital and social media accounts, virtual coaching and all things marketing and general administration.
+Bruce joined Dramatic Resources in 2018 as the Administrative and Marketing Officer, taking care of digital and social media accounts and all things marketing and general administration.

 When away from his desk, Bruce spends his time performing improv comedy and illustrating.